-Oregon psychiatric hospital ordered to cap stays for defendants
+Oregon psychiatric hospital must cap stays for defendants

 “When these people who are at the hospital hit those expiration dates of 90, 180 and 365 days, they just get released back to the counties with no real plan for what happens next,” said Barton, whose county includes affluent suburbs to the west of Portland.

-Smaller, rural counties often lack the mental health resources that larger, urban counties can provide and might not be able to adequately treat the patients being released into their communities, Barton said.
+Smaller, rural counties often lack the mental health resources that larger, urban counties can provide and might not be able adequately treat the patients being released into their communities, Barton said.

-The plaintiffs’ request to cap defendant hospital stays at three, six or 12 months depending on the charges against them was based on a court-ordered review of the state hospital’s admissions.
+The plaintiffs’ request to cap defendant hospital stays at three, six or twelve months depending on the charges against them was based on a court-ordered review of the state hospital’s admissions.

 The court last year appointed an independent expert to study the hospital’s capacity issues and recommend solutions.
 The expert report published in June estimated the caps could bring the hospital back into compliance with admissions wait times by February.